What was discussed with the main contributors either ends up in here or some of the

 As well as the full site download there’s a couple of other bits, for folks who might find them useful but don’t want to download the whole thing.

 Pretty self explanatory.
-A list of the folks who have helped with putting this monstrosity together.
+A list - of sorts - of the folks who have helped with putting this monstrosity together.